B2B marketing for software development agencies

 “We do everything for everyone — and it is killing our pipeline.”

 Founders with 40-200 engineers whose homepage lists 8+ verticals, 5+ services, and no named buyer.
-The breadth made sense when the firm was a generalist workshop; it became a liability when every serious buyer started asking "what are you actually known for".
+The breadth made sense when the firm was a generalist workshop; it became a liability when every serious buyer started asking "what are you actually known for."
+Custom software agencies occupy an awkward middle zone: too expensive for buyers who can hire a freelancer, too generic for buyers evaluating specialists.
+The homepage signals capability without signalling conviction, and buyers in a serious procurement read that as risk.
+Every niche added to the services page widens the gap between what the firm can do and what a buyer is willing to bet a six-figure engagement on.

 “Referrals have plateaued and we do not know how to replace them.”